-- 4. [10 pts] Consider an execution of the Gale-Shapley algorithm on n men and n women. - (U) If the algorithm makes exactly n+1 proposals before terminating, how many men are assigned their first choice women?
-Prove your answer correct. - (G) Is it possible for two different men to both be assigned their respective last-choice woman?
-Prove your answer correct. - 5.
-[10 pts] Consider extending the stable marriage problem to the case of fellowship programs in a given specialty (which doctors can complete as additional training after their residency).
+4. [10 pts] Is it possible for the Gale-Shapley algorithm to assign two different men to their respective last-choice woman?
+Prove your answer correct.

+5. [10 pts] Consider extending the stable marriage problem to the case of fellowship programs in a given specialty (which doctors can complete as additional training after their residency).
 Each of m doctors ranks all the fellowship programs.
 Each of n programs ranks its applicants.
 Each doctor can be admitted to at most one fellowship program, but each program has a different number of slots to fill in its class.
 Assume that there may be more applicants than total slots, so some doctors might not be assigned to any fellowship.